Hockey Operations Staff

 Ryan Warsofsky was named the seventh Head Coach in team history on July 6, 2016.
 Warsofsky is the first American born coach in franchise history and is the fifth youngest coach in ECHL history.
 He is currently the youngest active coach in the league.

 In his first season as head coach, Warsofsky guided the club to 40 wins during the regular season before a memorable playoff run and an appearance in the Kelly Cup Finals, becoming the second-youngest coach in ECHL history to lead his team to the league finals.

-Since joining the Stingrays in 2013, Warsofsky has played a large role in several of the most successful seasons in team history while working with the team’s defense and special teams.
+Since joining the Stingrays as an Assistant Coach in 2013, Warsofsky has played a large role in several of the most successful seasons in team history.
 In 2015-16 South Carolina won the South Division and surrendered just 162 goals against, the lowest total for a single season in club history.
 Warsofsky was part of the 2014-15 club that recorded an ECHL-record 23-game win-streak and advanced to the Kelly Cup Finals.
 Under Warsofsky’s watch, the club’s penalty kill finished first in the league in both 2014-15 and 2015-16 and finished third in 2016-17.

 A former defenseman, Warsofsky skated one professional season split between the Central Hockey League’s (CHL) Rio Grande Valley Killer Bees and the Turnhout White Caps in the Netherlands combining for 19 points (seven goals, 12 assists) in 23 games.
 In college, he divided four seasons between Sacred Heart University and Curry College adding 47 points (13 goals, 34 assists) in 71 games.

 His younger brother, David, is currently under contract with the Colorado Avalanche.